Jaw Problems

 • Sensitivity when you bite your teeth together.

-• Loose teeth or receding gums can worsen.
+• Loose teeth or receding gums can become much worse when there are also issues with your jaw.

-It is highly unlikely that you will have a perfect bite but most people will never experience any problems because they have learnt to adapt to compensate for any problems.
+It is highly unlikely that you will have a perfect bite, but most people will never experience any problems because they have learnt to compensate for any problems.
+However, these compensations can lead to an array of problems.

 It is also possible you may find that at times of high stress and tension the symptoms may appear but then go away.
 If you experience any of the above problems even only for a short time you should be sure to mention them to your dentist at your next appointment.